Hello

 Normal - A load of medium sized bombs can be spread uniformly across the bay.

 Large - A Tallboy, although the same weight is physically larger than a triple stacked HC Cookie, as well as the even bigger Grandslam, and required a special beam to provide stability and spread load.
 Whilst the bomb might use only one shackle on the beam the load itself used several in the bay.
-It’s also true of oddball stuff like airborne lifeboats where size rather than weight is usually the issue.
+It’s also true of oddball stuff like airborne lifeboats where size rather than weight is often the issue.

 And just to complicate matter special stores (eg Nukes, cameras etc) might require extra connectors fitted only in certain places regardless of size or weight.